Apache logging services logo

 No. log4net is not reliable.
 It is a best-effort and fail-stop logging system.

 By fail-stop, we mean that log4net will not throw unexpected exceptions at run-time potentially causing your application to crash.
-If for any reason, log4net throws an uncaught exception (except for ArgumentException and ArgumentNullException which may be thrown), please send an email to the log4net-user@logging.apache.org mailing list.
+If for any reason, log4net throws an uncaught exception (except for ArgumentException and ArgumentNullException which may be thrown), please open a dicussion at Github.
 Uncaught exceptions are handled as serious bugs requiring immediate attention.

 Moreover, log4net will not revert to System.Console.Out or System.Console.Error when its designated output stream is not opened, is not writable or becomes full.
 This avoids corrupting an otherwise working program by flooding the user's terminal because logging fails.
 However, log4net will output a single message to System.Console.Error and System.Diagnostics.Trace indicating that logging can not be performed.